-Trade finance facilitates the commercial activity of both domestic and international trade, enabling you to fulfil your customers’ orders quickly and manage your cashflow at the start of the sales cycle.
-As a wholesaler, distributer or importer that has a proof of sale for which you require stock quickly, trade finance will help you pay suppliers without having to wait weeks for customers to settle their accounts.
+Trade finance facilitates the commercial activity of both domestic and international trade, enabling you to fulfil your customers’ orders quickly and manage your cash flow at the start of the sales cycle.
+As a wholesaler, distributor or importer that has a proof of sale for which you require stock quickly, trade finance will help you pay suppliers without having to wait weeks for customers to settle their accounts.

 Most exporters require importers to pay for goods before they are shipped but many buyers are reluctant to release the payment without proof of despatch or delivery.
 Having to pay upfront causes potential cashflow issues and increases the risks for the parties involved.
 However, with a confirmed order of goods, such as a purchase order from a customer, alternative lending providers can hasten the speed of the sale, mitigate the risks involved in the transaction and provide an advance on the goods.

 Trade finance gives exporters the peace of mind that they will receive payment for goods, whilst the importer receives the goods sooner and pays later.
 The buyer pays back the amount minus fees once the customer had paid for the goods.